Over 50 experts gather to share insights on how businesses can build a thriving circular economy

 Date

-(MENAFN- Communicate Gulf) The 1st International conference on Business Management, Entrepreneurship, and Circular Economy, organized by the American University of Ras Al Khaimah (AURAK), provided valuable insights into how businesses and entrepreneurs can find the right balance to build a thriving circular economy.
+(MENAFN- Communicate Gulf) RAS AL KHAIMAH, UAE, November 7, 2024: The 1st International Conference on Business Management, Entrepreneurship, and Circular Economy, organized by the American University of Ras Al Khaimah (AURAK), provided valuable insights into how businesses and entrepreneurs can find the right balance to build a thriving circular economy.

 The two-day conference, held from November 4 to 5, featured 58 speakers, three plenary sessions, and 60 presentations.
 The conference marked a significant milestone in fostering a platform where academic researchers, industry leaders, and entrepreneurs worldwide exchanged ideas, insights, and experiences that will shape the future of business management and entrepreneurship in an increasingly circular economy.